rollingcomma/aws-lamp/docs/Ubuntu Instance on AWS/Ubuntu Instance on AWS.md

+---
+layout: default
+title: Launch an Ubuntu Instance on AWS
+nav_order: 2
+---

 # Launch an Ubuntu Instance on AWS EC2
-Follow this guide to launch an Ubuntu instance on AWS EC2 🙌
+Follow this section to launch an Ubuntu instance on AWS EC2 🙌

 ## Introduction
 First let's get some terminology out of the way:
 * AWS -  Amazon Web Services
-* EC2 - Elastic Compute Cloud (2)
+* EC2 - Elastic Compute Cloud 2

 AWS EC2 is a service provided by Amazon for deploying scalable computing resources in the cloud on globally distributed AWS servers.